Best Laser Cap for Hair Loss

 What causes hair loss?

-Several factors can cause hair loss, but the most common hair loss condition is androgenetic alopecia, more commonly known as male or female pattern baldness.
+The most common cause of hair loss is androgenetic alopecia, more commonly known as male or female pattern baldness.
 (You’ll often see this written as androgenic alopecia; the terms are used interchangeably in most of the medical community).
 This affliction results from an overabundance of dihydrotestosterone (DHT), an endogenous androgen sex steroid and hormone.

 DHT plays important roles in the body, but if you’re genetically predisposed, your body will use the enzyme 5-alpha reductase to convert more testosterone into DHT than is necessary.
 That will lead to follicle shrinkage and a choking off of vital nutrients.
 Eventually, those weakened follicles go dormant and then die.

-Typical treatments for androgenetic alopecia are 5-alpha reductase inhibitors that prevent the enzyme from converting so much testosterone from DHT in the first place.
-Taken orally, prescription 5-alpha reductase inhibitors have been shown to cause some unpleasant side effects in men, and they aren’t at all suitable for use by women.
+Traditional treatments for androgenetic alopecia are 5-alpha reductase inhibitors that prevent the enzyme from converting so much testosterone from DHT in the first place.
+Taken orally, prescription 5-alpha reductase inhibitors have been shown to cause some unpleasant side effects in men, and caution is used by physicians with females of child-bearing age.

 • Telogen effluvium: the result of physical, emotional, or environmental stress

-• Alopecia areata: an immune response that attacks hair follicles in patches
+• Alopecia areata: an autoimmune response that attacks hair follicles in patches

 • Chemotherapy-induced hair loss: usually accompanying cancer treatment